danielcbit/apcctrl/doc/manual/manual.rst

     Time in seconds currently on batteries, or 0.

 **CUMONBATT**
-    Total (cumulative) time on batteries in seconds since apcupsd startup.
+    Total (cumulative) time on batteries in seconds since apcctrl startup.

 **XOFFBATT**
     Time and date of last transfer from batteries, or N/A.